qubic/docs/docs/hackathon/qx-interface.md

 await main()
 ```
 > **Note:** Creating a bid (buy) order will remove the amount of funds needed to purchase the assets.
-> If the funds are unavailable, the transaction will fail and no funds will bre transferred.
+> If the funds are unavailable, the transaction will fail and no funds will be transferred.

 Similar for a user that wants to sell an asset, the same information is needed, and he should create the sell order that will match the buy order: